openSUSE/news-o-o/_posts/2010-10-25-opensuse-weekly-news-issue-146-is-out.markdown

 "This is a quick tip for all those beginers on openSUSE, SUSE Linux or even for that matter on any Linux or Unix distros on how to send an email from command line with an attachment.
 This could be a text or an image file.

  By default, mail messages can be encoded with the file content into the mail message body rather than adding the required file as an attachment.
-To send a file as an attachment use the uuencode utility as follows: (...)"
+To send a file as an attachment use the â€œuuencodeâ€ utility as follows: (...)"